 Focus Poem & Questions

-One of the most popular poems for teaching the function of structure is Mary Oliver’s “The Crossing.”
+One of the most popular poems for teaching the function of structure is Mary Oliver’s “Crossing the Swamp.”
 It’s true that teaching sonnets and other fixed form poems are excellent for teaching structure, but students can sometimes get caught up in naming the structure rather than analyzing its function.
 This is why I prefer Oliver’s poem for this lesson.

 After reading the poem, ask your students to discuss the following question: